milktea292/Occluded_Detection/README.md

 a) A description of the solution with justification of the applied methods and models.
 Try to make these justifications through the lens of the questions listed above.

-In this occluded-object-detection project I tried to mimic the overlapping issue by applying data augmentation then forward as input to Faster RCNN model for detection.
+In this occluded-object-detection project I tried to mimic the overlapping issue by applying data augmentation then forward as input to Faster RCNN model for detecting.
 The performance is evaluated by using Average Precision with each class and mean Average Precision for overall performance.

 For experiment, I used raw individual object for training, and the performance was poor as expected.